elastisys/compliantkubernetes/docs/compliantkubernetes/operator-manual/disaster-recovery.md

 ### Restore

 Set the following variables

 - `user` - OpenSearch user with permissions to manage snapshots, usually `snapshotter`
 - `password` - password for the above user
 - `os_url` - URL to OpenSearch

+!!!important "Restoring from off-site backup"
+    - To restore from an **encrypted** off-site backup:

+        First import the backup into the main S3 service and register the restored bucket as a new snapshot repository:
+        ```bash
+        curl -kL -u "${user}:${password}" -X PUT "${os_url}/_snapshot/backup-repository?pretty" -H 'Content-Type: application/json' -d'
+        {
+          "type": "s3",
+          "settings": {
+            "bucket": "<restored-bucket>",
+            "readonly": true
+          }
+        }
+        '
+        ```
+        Then restore from this snapshot repository (`backup-repositroy`) in OpenSearch.

+    - To restore from an **unencrypted** off-site backup:

+        Configure the remote and bucket as the main S3 service and bucket for apps and OpenSearch respectively, then update the OpenSearch Helm releases and perform the restore.
+        It is recommended to either suspend or remove the OpenSearch backup CronJob to prevent it from running while restoring.

+        Remember to revert to the regular S3 service afterwards and reactivate the backup CronJob! <br/>
+        Replace the previous snapshot repository if it is unusable.

 List snapshot repositories